-Tufts Children's Hospital was originally founded in 1894 as a hospital ship sailing in Boston Harbor.
+Tufts Medical Center was originally founded in 1894 as a hospital ship sailing in Boston Harbor.
 In those days, little was known about the care of sick children, but many thought that fresh air – especially ocean air – was beneficial.
-The Tufts Children's Hospital functioned as a hospital ship for more than 30 years, before permanently moving on shore in 1927 after the boat was destroyed by fire.
+The Tufts Medical Center functioned as a hospital ship for more than 30 years, before permanently moving on shore in 1927 after the boat was destroyed by fire.

-We are very fortunate to have a number of original photos from this early era of pediatric medicine in Boston, but perhaps the most recognizable and iconic of these images is the 1914 photo of a young boy posing with a life preserver aboard the Tufts Children's Hospital ship.
-Dan Bird, Director of Volunteer Services, Tufts MC’s unofficial historian and author of a book on the history of Tufts Children's Hospital, spent hours and hours over many months trying to identify the child in the photo, without success.
+We are very fortunate to have a number of original photos from this early era of pediatric medicine in Boston, but perhaps the most recognizable and iconic of these images is the 1914 photo of a young boy posing with a life preserver aboard the Tufts Medical Center ship.
+Dan Bird, Director of Volunteer Services, Tufts MC’s unofficial historian and author of a book on the history of Tufts Medical Center, spent hours and hours over many months trying to identify the child in the photo, without success.
 So now, he is enlisting the public’s help.

 “There’s probably a really interesting story behind this person.
 Somebody knows who he is, we just haven’t found that person yet,” said Bird in a Boston Globe story.
 “If you ask enough people, all of a sudden it’s going to come.”